EFTEC/CliOne/README.md

 php mycli.php subcommandfirst subcommandsecond -flag valueflag --longflag valueflag2 subcommandlatest
 ```

-The system allows to read multiple types of arguments
+The system allows reading multiple types of arguments

-* **first**: this argument does not have value and it is position (in the very first position), it could be not be prefixed with a "-"
+* **first**: this argument does not have value, and it is position (in the very first position), it could be not be prefixed with a "-"
 * **second**: this argument is also positional (second position) and does not have any value
 * **last**: this argument is also positional and it is always at the latest argument
 * **flag**: the argument is prefixed with a single "-".
 This argument not need to be a single character.